bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.09 Setting the Left Position." />
 </p>

-Before I do the animation, I want to set the variable left position equal to a value where I&apos;m going to move that first unordered list to.
+<p>Before I do the animation, I want to set the variable left position
+equal to a value where I&apos;m going to move that first unordered list to.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 340. example, setting the left position (202) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">